jfinancial/cheatsheets/js_frameworks/angular/Angular_DeepDive.md

         <course-card *ngFor="let course of courses" [course]="course" (courseChanged)="save($event)">
     </div>
 ```
 - It is preferred to encapsulate making HTTP calls using a custom service in a `services` folder.
-We use the `@Injectable({providedIn: 'root'})` annotation to perform dependency injection which injects the service as a singleton:
+We use the `@Injectable({providedIn: 'root'})` annotation to perform dependency injection which **injects the service as a singleton across the entire application**:
 ```typescript
 import { Injectable } from '@angular/core';
 import { Observable} from 'rxjs';